IKEA Catalogue

 The IKEA Catalogue (US spelling: IKEA Catalog; Swedish: Ikea-katalogen) was a catalogue published annually by the Swedish home furnishing retailer IKEA.
 First published in Swedish in 1951, the catalogue was considered to be the main marketing tool of the company and, as of 2004, consumed 70% of its annual marketing budget.
 Approximately 208 million copies of the catalogue were printed in fiscal year 2013, more than double the number of Bibles expected to be printed in the same period.

 The first IKEA catalogue was published in 1951 in Sweden.
-It had 68 pages and 285,000 copies were distributed in Southern Sweden.
+The 68-page catalogue was distributed in Sweden in 285,000 copies.
 At its peak in 2016, 200 million copies of the catalogue were distributed, in 69 different versions and 32 languages, to more than 50 countries.

 In December 2020, IKEA announced that, after a 70-year run, they would end publication of the catalogue, with the 2021 edition being the final edition.

 Production and distribution

 Containing over 300 pages and about 12,000 products, it was distributed by mail, in stores and online.
-Each edition of the catalogue takes about 10 months to develop from concept to final product.
+Each edition of the catalogue took about 10 months to develop from concept to final product.
 Many different versions of the catalogue were created to reflect regional differences in product ranges as well as cultural differences.
-For example, photographs in the China edition may depict a smaller kitchen than the US edition.
+For example, photographs in the China edition depicted a smaller kitchen than the US edition.

 Most of the catalogue was produced by IKEA Communications AB in Älmhult, Sweden, the site of the original IKEA store and where IKEA Communications operates the largest photo studio in northern Europe (8,000 square meters in size).
 As of 2012, the studio employed 285 photographers, carpenters, interior designers and other personnel working full-time on photo shoots.

 In 2017, IKEA worked with five paper suppliers and 31 printers around the world to produce the catalogue each year.
 The catalogue itself was printed on chlorine-free paper of 10-15% post-consumer waste.

 According to Canadian broadcaster CTV, "IKEA's publications have developed an almost cult-like following online.
 Readers have found all kinds of strange tidbits, including mysterious cat pictures, apparent Mickey Mouse references and weird books wedged into the many shelves that clutter the catalogues."

 In December 2020, IKEA announced that they would be cease publication of both the print and digital versions of the catalogue, with the 2021 edition (released in 2020) being the final edition.
 The company said the catalogue had become less important as IKEA embraced new ways of connecting with customers.
 40 million copies of the 2021 edition were printed.